Easy Identification of Cell Phone Numbers

 A replacement Wireless Block Identification® file is created twice a month, zipped, and posted to the website about the 10th and 24th of each month.
 When the new file is posted, a notifying email is sent to all subscribers.
 Each new file contains all the wireless data available to-date.
 It is delivered as a download from our website, picked up from our SFTP site, or for a fee pushed daily to your local server.

-Also available to wireless block and ported number subscribers is our online lookup of telephone numbers to assist subscribers who occasionally need to know if single numbers are either wireless or landline.
+Also available to wireless block and ported number subscribers is our free online lookup of telephone numbers to assist subscribers who quickly need to know if a few numbers are either wireless or landline.

 The price for a 12-month subscription to the Wireless Block Identifier® file is: